BTS Clean Up at American Music Awards – Watch the Group’s Thank-You Video

 BTS topped the Jonas Brothers, Panic!
-At the Disco, Pink and Ariana Grande at Sunday’s American Music Awards to win all three of the categories in which they were nominated: Favorite Duo or Group, Tour of the Year and Favorite Social Artist (for the second consecutive year).
+At the Disco, Pink and Ariana Grande at Sunday’s American Music Awards to win all three of the categories in which they were nominated: Favorite Duo or Group (the first time an Asian group has received the honor), Tour of the Year and Favorite Social Artist (for the second consecutive year).

 “BTS has been a group for six and a half years and throughout those years, we had so many of our dreams somehow manifest into reality,” group leader RM said via a video message.
 “ARMY!,” he said, singling out the group’s fans, “You guys are the ones who make all of this possible.
 We really couldn’t have done it without your love and support from all over the world.
 We’ll try our best to live up to it to strive high, work hard and return your love back to you.”